barklan/capslock.nvim/README.md

 Software caps lock for Neovim.

-Works in insert and normal modes.
+Works in normal, insert and command modes.
 Normal mode commands, other buffers, and other applications are unaffected.
 Especially useful if caps lock key is acting as another `Ctrl` or `Esc`.

 ## Installation